Puri12/Atlassian-Jira-ARM/README.md

    Define whether to set home directory permissions on startup.
 Set to `false` to disable this behaviour.

+* `ATL_UNSET_SENSITIVE_ENV_VARS` (default: true)

+  **WARNING:** When using this property, the values to sensitive environment variables (see below) will be available in clear text on the host OS.
+As such, this data may be exposed to users or processes running on the host OS.

+  Define whether to unset environment variables containing keywords 'PASS', 'SECRET' or 'TOKEN'.
+  The unset function is executed in the entrypoint.
+Set to `false` if you want to allow passing sensitive environment variables to Confluence container.

 ## Advanced Configuration

 As mentioned at the top of this section, the settings from the environment are